-LAS VEGAS (AP) - A British Airways jet damaged by fire during an aborted takeoff in September flew out of Las Vegas on Friday after six months of repairs, including an engine replacement and fuselage patch.
+LAS VEGAS (AP) - A British Airways jet that was damaged by fire during an aborted takeoff in September flew from Las Vegas to a California airport on Friday after six months of repairs including an engine replacement and fuselage patch.

-LAS VEGAS (AP) — A British Airways jet damaged by fire during an aborted takeoff in September flew out of Las Vegas on Friday after six months of repairs, including an engine replacement and fuselage patch.
+LAS VEGAS (AP) — A British Airways jet that was damaged by fire during an aborted takeoff in September flew from Las Vegas to a California airport on Friday after six months of repairs including an engine replacement and fuselage patch.

 The flight test followed engine testing late Thursday on an inactive runway at McCarran.